 Children with difficulties in this area will learn at a slower pace and will have greater difficulty than their peers in acquiring basic literacy or numeracy skills or in understanding concepts.
-Helen Constantinou, the Assistant SENCO has Specific Learning Difficulty training and works with children who have severe needs.
-Depending on their individual needs children are also given support by the Learning Support Team, consisting of teaching assistants and support teachers.
+Depending on their individual needs children are given support by the Learning Support Team, consisting of teaching assistants.